 Serving the community is a central component of the BFEC's mission.
 Community members are invited to explore our 500-acre preserve, wildlife garden and almost nine miles of trail, which are open from dawn to dusk.
-The BFEC offers public programs and events such as star gazing, full moon hikes, prairie tours and an annual nature photography contest.
+The BFEC offers public programs and events so participants can learn about and experience nature, sustainability, and more.
 The center regularly hosts field trips for Knox County elementary schools.
 Check below for more information, or check the calendar for upcoming events.

 School Field Trips

 The BFEC hosts school field trips for local school children every year.
 Since its inception in 1996, almost 23,000 elementary school children from throughout Knox County have visited.
 Programs offer hands-on, outdoor explorations to inspire curiosity and wonder about nature while addressing Ohio academic science standards.
 As of fall 2019, the BFEC is proud to reimburse every classroom for their transportation expenses to/from our facility for field trips.
 This is possible because of generous support from the Knox County Foundation and many dedicated private donors.

 We have special resources for elementary and middle school teachers for fall 2020 and spring 2021.
 We hope to bring back our field trips in the fall of 2021.

-The BFEC offers programs every month on topics such as star gazing, winter tree ID, wild edible plants or hunting for salamanders.
+The BFEC offers regular programming that covers natural history and sustainability topics — everything from eagles to winter tree ID, and wild edible plants to searching for salamanders.
 Check our calendar often or join our mail/email list and receive regular notices.

 The BFEC is proud to support day camps offered by other local organizations each summer, including the Salvation Army, behavioral health partners and more.
 If you would like to bring your summer camp group to the BFEC, contact Noelle Jordan at jordan2 @kenyon.edu or at 740-427-5052.